intel/zephyr.js/docs/ocf-ble.md

 2. Test script method

-  Run the oic-get script from the iot-rest-api-server test/ directory.
+  Use the oic-get script from the iot-rest-api-server test/ directory.

+  Run resource discovery with the /res path:

   ```
   $ ./oic-get /res